Stress Eating

 Kindness and compassion provide an excellent foundation for living your life in harmony.

-Mistakes give you the opportunity to make more informed choices so the next time, so you can overcome stress eating.
+Mistakes allow you to make more informed choices the next time, so you can overcome stress eating.

 Remember, SILK: Stop, Identify, Listen, and Kindness.
 The path will always lead you back to you!